ericburger/crossbardocs/pages/docs/Installation-on-Ubuntu-Snappy.md

+# Installation on Ubuntu Snappy

 [Ubuntu Snappy](http://www.ubuntu.com/cloud/tools/snappy) is a new kind of server operating system that uses a transactional updating scheme for applications.

-Crossbar.io publishes an official binary distribution for Ubuntu Snappy.
+**Crossbar.io publishes an official binary package for Ubuntu Snappy.**

 > Note: Ubuntu Snappy is a specialised version of regular Ubuntu.
 If you are using regular Ubuntu, please read [Installing on Ubuntu](Installing on Ubuntu) for installation instructions.